 - Why were the Nazi’s breeding early (now extinct) breeds of cattle?

 - Is the cost worth it, given other (social) needs?

 Natural or Social?
 “The area is simultaneously neither and both, with animals, plants and waterways springing from human interventions, creating altogether new habitats and environments.”

-Decisions about what to do (and what not to do) requires understanding hard sciences as well as social sciences (and humanities and arts)
+Decisions about what to do (and what not to do) requires understanding natural sciences as well as social sciences (and humanities and arts)

 Back to the Anthropocene:

 Anthropocene: An era where humans exert tremendous influence on the environment but where control of these environments and their complex ecologies is elusive.
 Humans are a major force of nature yet the outcomes of our impacts are unknown.

 - First half: perspectives: “dominant ways of thinking about environment-society relations”